About Wombat Creek

-Wombat Creek is the most elevated vineyard in the Yarra Valley, making it uniquely situated for production of premium cool climate wines.
+Nestled in the Upper Yarra Valley, our Wombat Creek vineyard is the most elevated vineyard in the valley, making it uniquely situated for producing premium cool climate wines.
+It is located in Gladysdale’s hilly countryside watered by tributaries of the Yarra River and 6 km south-east of Yarra Junction.

 At 424m above sea level, it is a true cool-climate vineyard with reliable annual rainfall of around 1200mm.
-Mature Pinot Noir and Chardonnay vines are planted on north and west-facing hills near Gladysdale in the outer reaches of the Upper Yarra Valley.
-There are 16 ha under vine – 6 ha of Chardonnay and 10 of Pinot Noir.
+Mature Pinot Noir and Chardonnay vines are planted on north and west-facing hills.
+There are 12.1 hectares under vine – 4.7 of Chardonnay and 7.4 of Pinot Noir.
 The soils are free-draining volcanic loams.

 A light covering of snow is not uncommon in winter, when the vines are dormant, but the steep slopes allow frost to drain away and protect the tender shoots from freezing temperatures in spring.